AdaCore/gnatstudio/gnatdoc/docs/users_guide/gnatdoc.rst

   switch is enable then searchs for the documentation in the body of the subprogram.

+*Leading documentation (-l)*

+  By default GNATdoc extracts the documentation by first looking at the comments located after the entity declaration and fallback to the comments located before the entity if not found.
+This switch reverts such behavior, thus extracting first leading comments.

 *Ignore files (--ignore-files)*

   This switch allows to specify a list of source files ignored by GNATdoc.
   The names of the files can be separated by spaces or commas.
 For example::

    gnatdoc -P default.gpr --ignore-files="file_1.ads,file_2.ads"
    gnatdoc -P default.gpr --ignore-files="file_1.ads file_2.ads"

 *Process private part of packages (-p)*